bijujo/wordpress_assignment/README.md

 -  Chef-solo executes all recipes specified in the run list
 -  Recipes also create wordpress db, set root password for mariadb and configure wordpress config file for DB connection.

+## Prerequisites

+-  Download latest version of terraform executable to the workstation/server from where you plan to execute the script
+-  Install AWS CLI and configure credentials using "aws configure".
+Credentials are needed for terraform to initialize s3 backend
+-  git clone the repo
+-  terraform init, plan, apply

 ## Sample run
 ```